|paragon vulcan kiln||or tumblers at electrictumblers.co.uk|

 |A GENERAL INTRODUCTION TO THE PARAGON VULCAN KILN||OPTIONAL READING|

-The Paragon Vulcan ll kiln is a 1290°C, eight-sided, top-opening, floor-standing, firebrick kiln, with cone-fire ramp-hold, Sentry 12-key digital programmer.
-Choose Paragon black or customised berry, blue, jade, navy, pink, purple, or turquoise.
+Yours can be in Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
 However, it's only the control boxes that are painted: not the whole kiln.
-Customised kilns are made to order, so can't be returned if the colour isn't exactly as in the photos.
+Customised kilns are made to order, so can't be returned if the colour isn't exactly as in the photo.

 It normally has an enhanced Sentry 12-key programmer.
 Its features include thirty-five free-to-set sequences, each one with up to twenty segments, and automatic control over hardware options: an electric kiln vent, a gas injection system, and a USB computer interface.